Visualization

 The exponents OA and OB are, respectively, the orders of the reaction relative to A and B.

-The orders have to do with the detailed mechanism of the reaction, and they are measured experimentally,
+The orders have to do with the detailed mechanism of the reaction – in particular, whether the reactions are elementary or composite – and they are measured experimentally,

 \(\require{\mhchem} \ce{aA +bB <=>[k_F][k_R] cC + dD}\)